Year 12 Summer Term

-This becomes the focus for a debrief session with the student’s tutor.
+This becomes the focus for a reflection session with the student’s tutor.
 It can provide evidence that is invaluable for either a UCAS or job application reference.

 Our students have succeeded in securing some amazing placements, working both in the UK and further afield.
-One student went to New York for a week, another to a yacht broker in the South of France.
+One student went to New York for a week, another to a yacht broker in the South of France and others to the Greek Islands to study Dolphins.
 Our close proximity to London also means there are a wealth of fascinating placements in, for instance, the financial services sector, the insurance industry or one of the many creative businesses in our capital.
 All placements, whether local or not, allow our students to gain a valuable appreciation of the world of work.
-There have been many instances of a placement experience causing a student to change direction, in terms of either university course or career route.
+There have been many instances of a placement experience causing a student to change direction, in terms of either university course or career route and others leading to further work experience and in some cases even apprenticeships.
 All students are encouraged to network and make contacts that may be useful to them in the future.
 We are enormously proud of the numerous outstanding references our students have received following their work placements, and know they have gained a tremendous amount from this element of their Sixth Form education.

 Feedback from Work Placement Providers

-“She approached all aspects of the week with a professional demeanour and a willingness to absorb, learn and understand the nature of our business.
-She was able to demonstrate an attention to detail and accuracy in tasks that she contributed to.
-She gained an insight into how we approach market analysis to identify our strengths/weaknesses and that within the market.”
+“The student approached all aspects of the week with a professional demeanour and a willingness to absorb, learn and understand the nature of our business.
+They were able to demonstrate an attention to detail and accuracy in tasks that they contributed to.
+They gained an insight into how we approach market analysis to identify our strengths/weaknesses and that within the market.”

-“We felt as if she could seamlessly fit in within the working environment as her productivity, care and attention to the pieces of work presented to her where executed very well.
-She contributed to a market appraisal of competitors with sensitivity and maturity, contributing ideas, grounded in a clear understanding of business processes from a practical level.”
+“We felt as if the student could seamlessly fit in within the working environment as the productivity, care and attention to the pieces of work presented were executed very well.
+The student contributed to a market appraisal of competitors with sensitivity and maturity, contributing ideas, grounded in a clear understanding of business processes from a practical level.”

-“We had said to her if she would like a part-time job alongside her university holidays in the near future, we are sure she would fulfil a position with us with ease and effectiveness.
-It is not easy to find the professional qualities that she possesses, and we recognise she will be very successful in the future as she enhances and enriches her experience.”
+“We had said if the student would like a part-time job alongside university holidays in the near future, we are sure they would fulfil a position with us with ease and effectiveness.
+It is not easy to find the professional qualities that they possess, and we recognise they will be very successful in the future, enhancing and enriching their experience.”

-“She was always very helpful, assisting staff and patients alike.
-She was punctual, polite and of smart appearance.
-She showed compassion and empathy towards the patients she had contact with and was always willing to help them with little tasks.
-She was also keen to experience the daily running of the ward and was inquisitive throughout her time with us, ensuring she took every opportunity to have the best experience available to her.”
+“The student was always very helpful, assisting staff and patients alike.
+They were punctual, polite and of smart appearance, showing compassion and empathy towards the patients and was always willing to help them with little tasks.
+The student was also keen to experience the daily running of the ward and was inquisitive throughout their time with us, ensuring they took every opportunity to have the best experience available.”

-“She is very self-aware and realises that she can be over-sensitive and could, and did, find being in an acute ward emotionally challenging.
-She faced a challenge when two patients with dementia proved rather demanding.
-She was able to talk through what happened with a member of staff and learned from the experience.
-It also helped her to know how to approach and talk to patients more easily, as she found this a bit daunting at first.”
+“The student is very self-aware and realises that they can be over-sensitive and could, and did, find being in an acute ward emotionally challenging.
+They faced a challenge when two patients with dementia proved rather demanding but was able to talk through what happened with a member of staff and learned from the experience.
+It also helped to know how to approach and talk to patients more easily, as this was a bit daunting at first.”

 Costume Department Placement

-“She demonstrated a variety of skills while working in the costume department of ‘Through the Mill’.
-She has good practical sewing skills and attention to detail and I felt confident delegating tasks to her.
-She also had strong social skills and fitted in easily with the company, many of whom thought (and hoped) that she was a permanent member of the team on the show!
+“The student demonstrated a variety of skills while working in the costume department of ‘Through the Mill’.
+They had good practical sewing skills and attention to detail and I felt confident delegating tasks.
+The student also had strong social skills and fitted in easily with the company, many of whom thought (and hoped) that they were a permanent member of the team on the show!

-I would absolutely recommend her for employment.
-She was a huge help – I really don’t know how we managed without her before!
-She is very talented and has very interesting creative ideas.
-She will have a brilliant career ahead of her if this is something she chooses to pursue.
-I am looking forward to her help again on future projects.
-She will always have a glowing reference from me to give to future employers!”
+I would absolutely recommend this student for employment.
+They were a huge help – I really don’t know how we managed without them before!
+The student is very talented and has very interesting creative ideas and will have a brilliant career ahead if this is something they choose to pursue.
+I am looking forward to their help again on future projects and they will always have a glowing reference from me to give to future employers!”

 SWCHS Languages Department

-“She had an excellent, mature approach to all aspects of the work within the department.
-She has shown a real interest and maturity way beyond what one might expect.
-She had a good manner in lessons, helping and supporting pupils with their language and focus.”
+“The student had an excellent, mature approach to all aspects of the work within the department and has shown a real interest and maturity way beyond what one might expect.
+They had a good manner in lessons, helping and supporting pupils with their language and focus.”

 Student Feedback Regarding Work Placements